BossoneMedia.com

 by Karen Armstrong

-Karen Armstrong, truly a pioneer in explaining Islam to the West, goes through a thick timeline of the development of the notion of God as God appears in all three "major" religions.
+Karen Armstrong, a pioneer in explaining Islam to the West, goes through a thick timeline of the development of the notion of God as God appears in all three "major" religions.
 The book is very thorough in its history, sometimes to the detriment of style, but it is worth reading just for her ability to point out the similarities existing in the three faiths.

 A British-born Catholic, Armstrong joined the a convent in the Sisters of the Holy Child Jesus, the same order as my dear Aunt Eileen.
 She became notorious for her book about her time in the convent, which is extremely critical.
 Although she has been reviled by British Catholics, my aunt says the American nuns in her order love Armstrong.
 At times, her books sound as if she is favoring Islam, and she could be a Muslim, but she calls herself a "freelance monotheist."